 Vimaan Suan is very thankful to the community and our partner veterinarians for their kind and generous support of our rescue efforts in Vientiane and will continue develop our rescue teams to meet the needs of companion animals and the community.

 Our rescue team currently includes a loose network of animal lovers who are mobilised when reports are sent to us about a dog or cat in need.
-We have partnered with MyVet Animal Clinic, International Veterinary Centre and AmVet to provide medical treatment for our rescues.
-MyVet Animal Clinic has helped us setup a separate BCEL Bank account for the Rescue Medical Fund that we can call for and accept donations to cover these medical costs.
+We have partnered with a few veterinary clinics in town to support with treatment of rescue dogs and cats.
+They are AmVet Animal Hospital, Healthy Pet Clinic, Faxai Animal Clinic and International Veterinary Center.